ilinieja/nextjs-strapi-ecommerce-storefront/README.md

 - Create `.env` file in `drone-rental-storefront-frontend` and `drone-rental-storefront-cms` roots and copy respective `.env.example` contents into it.
 Each env var has description in the comment, change if needed (defaults are supposed to work fine though).

-- Import local data for development using [`npm run strapi import -- -f backups/local.tar.gz.enc`](https://docs.strapi.io/dev-docs/data-management/import)
+- Import local data for development using [`npm run strapi import -- -f backups/local.tar.gz.enc`](https://docs.strapi.io/dev-docs/data-management/import) (encryption key - `local`)

 - Run `npm run dev` from project root.
 Frontend will be available on port 3000 (default Next.js port) and CMS on port 1337 (default Strapi port).